Brucephalus/Textbooks/Mage.md

 # Level 3: Mage Subclass
 You gain a Mage subclass of your choice.
 A subclass is a specialization that grants you features at certain Mage levels.
 For the rest of your career, you gain each of your subclass's features that are of your Mage level or lower.

 *Subclass features must not make the class significantly more powerful in combat.
-Like the 2014 Cleric or Monk, the base class contains all of the necessary combat power.
+Like the 2014 Cleric or Monk, the base class contains all of the necessary combat power.*
-Possible features: Specific spells that are always prepared, any class or subclass feature that can be exchanged with a spell slot, metamagic (at the cost of 1 spell level), medium armor training, additional weapons proficiencies, specific damaging cantrips, ritual casting.*

 # Level 4: Ability Score Improvement
 You gain the Ability Score Improvement feat or another feat of your choice for which you qualify.
 You gain this feature again at Mage levels 8, 12, 14, and 16.